-After her early debut as Prince Orlofsky at the Grand Théâtre de Genève she soon joined the ensemble of Dusseldorf’s Deutsche Oper am Rhein, where she could be heard in various roles including Dorabella (Così fan tutte), Annio (La clemenza di Tito) and Hänsel (Hänsel und Gretel).
-In addition, she sang Sesto (Giulio Cesare in Egitto) in Frankfurt and gave her house debut with the Theater an der Wien as Isoletta in Bellini’s La Straniera opposite Edita Gruberová and Marlis Petersen.
+After her early debut as Prince Orlofsky at the Grand Théâtre de Genève she joined the ensemble of Dusseldorf’s Deutsche Oper am Rhein where she sang roles including Dorabella (Così fan tutte), Annio (La clemenza di Tito) and Hänsel (Hänsel und Gretel).
+In addition, Theresa made her debut at Oper Frankfurt as Sesto in Handel's Giulio Cesare in Egitto and her house debut at Theater an der Wien as Isoletta in Vincenzo Bellini's La Straniera alongside Edita Gruberová and Marlis Petersen.

-During the years from 2012 until 2016 Theresa was part of the ensemble of Berlin’s Komische Oper, taking part in a wide range of productions including l’Orfeo, Giulio Cesare, Xerxes, Le nozze di Figaro, Così fan tutte, La clemenza di Tito, La belle Héléne, Les Contes d’Hoffmann, and Hänsel und Gretel.
-She is a regular guest at Theater Bremen which has so far invited her to perform the title role of Bizet’s Carmen, Elisabetta in Donizetti’s Maria Stuarda and Marguerite in Berlioz’ La Damnation de Faust.
-As Ophelia, she gained international attention in the world premiere of Anno Schreier’s Hamlet at Theater an der Wien under the baton of Michael Boder.
+From 2012 to 2016, Theresa was part of the ensemble of Berlin’s Komische Oper where she appeared in productions such as L’Orfeo, Giulio Cesare, Xerxes, Le nozze di Figaro, Così fan tutte, La clemenza di Tito, La belle Héléne, Les Contes d’Hoffmann and Hänsel und Gretel.
+Theater Bremen invited her to sing the title role of Bizet’s Carmen, Elisabetta in Donizetti’s Maria Stuarda and Marguerite in Berlioz’ La Damnation de Faust.
+As Ophelia, she attracted international attention in the world premiere of Anno Schreier’s Hamlet at Theater an der Wien under the baton of Michael Boder.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.